How do I get there?

 What services are at the Start/Finish Line?

-Each Start and Finish line will have Registration, Information, Merchandise, First Aid, Bike Mechanics, Massage, Recovery, Food and Drink for purchase and a finish line festival on day 4.
+Each Start and Finish line will have everything you need including Registration, Information, First Aid, Bike Mechanics, Massage, Recovery, Food and beverages for purchase, and Stage 4 will be the full finish line festivities.

 Can riders of all levels participate?